Last Updated: 03/18/15

 The American Medical College Application Service (AMCAS) is the standard medical school application used by MD schools.
 This makes applying for medical school a streamlined process.
-All you need to do is finish your AMCAS medical school application and select which schools to send it to.
-Once your application is sent, those medical schools will contact you with further requirements and a secondary application with information specific to their school.
+All you need to do is finish one AMCAS application and select which schools to send it to.
+Once your application is sent, those medical schools will contact you with further individual requirements and a secondary application with information specific to their school.

 AMCAS follows a similar timeline every application cycle, although the exact dates change from year to year.